 Vous consultez actuellement la version originale de l'article de MusicRadar.com.
 Une traduction en français sera bientôt disponible.

-Rock drumming: the power and the glory (part two)
+Rock drumming: stamina, showmanship and set-up (part two)

 Jason Sutter, Marilyn Manson

 You toured with Foreigner in 2010.
 How did it feel playing such huge rock favourites as Cold As Ice and I Want To Know What Love Is?

 "Oh man, that was a dream gig.
 The most fun I had with that was touring India, which is a place I never thought I would make it to.
 A highlight for me was the first USA tour we did with Styx and Kansas.
 It was a big summer tour and had a feeling of that bygone 70s era I grew up loving and dreaming about.
 I got to live a little bit of it and it felt great."

 You also played with New York Dolls.
 What did you learn about yourself as a drummer playing with such seasoned artists?

 "The New York Dolls shows where like a brawl every night - us against them.
 It was awesome"

 "As corny as it may sound, I learned that if you work your ass off and diversify, dreams can come true.
 I've always loved the Dolls and to play with them is still at the top of my list as one of the coolest moments in my career.
 Everyday was a learning experience, playing and hanging with the guys who lived and started it all.

 "They where more like a street gang than a band.
 They took me in and made me feel like a part of it.
 The shows where like a brawl every night - us against them.
 It was awesome and I learned that in this business, if you care enough you can keep the fire going that you started with."